aneylon/hg-r/README.md

 - [ ] - Add modal to notify user when version is out dated.

 - [ ] - Add Testing
+- [ ] - Fix hook and context tests
   - [ ] - Add Jest Testing
     - [ ] - Configure to run both kinds of tests separately